 A recent survey revealed that advertising and marketing executives ranked “Social Media” as the most annoying industry buzzword.
 I believe that this is probably caused by a lack of understanding of how Social Media fit in the company and in its media efforts towards customers.
 So let’s look at paid vs owned vs social media.
-The following video will, just like the infographic, later on, explain a lot about what it’s all about:

 In fact, I believe that many organizations (including those specialized in communications) have lost track of what media look like nowadays.
 Examples include company websites and Twitter accounts as students today already learn during their studies towards a rewarding career.

 Although there is still a lot to be learned about Social Media and its implications for users like consumers and businesses, it seems that Social Media are starting to mature.

 More and more businesses are joining the party and chose this sort of exposure, but the results of their efforts vary a lot.

 Of course, the fact that media is changing is not new, but modern communication technologies seem to speed up the process.
 So maybe it’s time to zoom out a bit, take a step back, and look at the communication landscape as it is nowadays.
 It’s not only about your marketing activities, but also perhaps to get investors interested, to get “Investor-Ready” for the time you may want to take your endeavors to the next level.

 On one side there are companies trying to sell their products and services.
 On the other side, there is the target market.
 In order to have communication between them, we need a way of transporting messages and that is what media do.